 In order to become whole, or accept the fact that we are whole beings outside of the validation of others, we must first believe that we are capable and strong enough to become whole.
-Do you believe that you are worth of wholeness?
-What lies about yourself do you need to let go?
+Do you believe that you are worthy of wholeness?
+What lies about yourself do you need to let go of?
 We all have imperfections, but they do not mean we are inadequate; they mean we are human.

 Accept your uniqueness.

 It is so important to accept and find inner peace and beauty in the fact that we are created to be different.
 It’s not worth spending all of your time comparing yourself to other people since your life’s path is uniquely designed for you.
 Relying on other people to complete us is like trying to complete a puzzle with the wrong puzzle pieces.
 In the end, you will waste valuable time.
 The more you come into alignment with yourself the more equipped you are to walk your unique path.
 Your journey to wholeness is connected to your success.

 Understand your reasons for wanting that relationship.

 I cannot write a post about wholeness and not address the fact that many people think that the only way to truly become whole is to have a significant other that makes them whole.
 Being whole is important for healthy and strong relationships with other people, especially relationships with our significant others; however, you are responsible for your personal growth and development.